For Immediate Release

 For water conservation tips, check out our Drought Tips page, as well as a HOrT COCO Blog entry on Smart Controllers.
 Want a quick and easy fix?
 Many of us have areas of lawn that serve no particular purpose.
 Try sheet mulching unused turf to save water and improve your soil at the same time.

 Speaking of soil...did you know...
 2015 was the International Year of Soils!
 Visit http://www.fao.org/soils-2015/en/ for more information.
 Most Contra Costa soils contain plenty of the nutrients plants need.
 Keeping your soil healthy will let you cut back drastically on landscape fertilizing.
 Less fertilizing means less watering (and more money in your pocket)!

-Notice anything different?
-After 30 years, we're changing the official name of our organization to UC Master Gardener Program of Contra Costa County, emphasizing our relationship to the University of California.
+After 30 years, we've changed the official name of our organization to UC Master Gardener Program of Contra Costa County, emphasizing our relationship to the University of California.
 But, only the name is changing...our contact information and all our services remain just the same.

 # # #

 Our Garden is a focal point for UC Master Gardener educational activities, an ongoing collaborative edible garden managed by dedicated volunteers and supported by generous sponsors.
 Short demonstrations and classes taught every Wednesday from April through October offer the public a free and open venue for up close and personal learning about the process of growing one's own food.
 Special events supplement this outreach.
 Food produced by Our Garden is donated to local charitable organizations.

 Where We Are Right Now